taehjelp/BABA-ish-YOU/README.md

 if you get complaints starting with "Exception in Application start method java.lang.reflect.InvocationTargetException", try adding and removing a character anywhere in BABAapp.java, run again. might just be a "vscode hates java" issue! no I'm not going to download intellij, I don't plan on doing more java work anytime soon :3

+WASD is MOVE
+R is RESET
+C is SAVE
+V is LOAD
+B is BONK
+BABA ish YOU

 ![bilde](https://github.com/taehjelp/BABA-ish-YOU/assets/70016791/5d39fabb-e130-454e-ba77-1eb716b4316d)